DamianEdwards/aspnet5-workshop/Labs/Logging and Diagnostics.md

 6. Run the application and open a browser window with `http://localhost:5000/` as the address.
 You should see the default request logging in the framework as well as your custom log message.

 ## Filtering logs
+1. Add a couple more loggging statements to the `Configure` method:

+    ```C#
+    public void Configure(IApplicationBuilder app, ILoggerFactory loggerFactory)
+    {
+        ...
+        startupLogger.LogInformation("Application startup complete!");

+        startupLogger.LogCritical("This is a critical message");
+        startupLogger.LogDebug("This is a debug message");
+        startupLogger.LogWarning("This is a warning message");
+        startupLogger.LogError("This is an error message");
+    }
+    ```

-1. Change the minimum log level for the console logger in `Startup.cs`:
+2. Change the minimum log level for the console logger in `Startup.cs`:

     ```C#
     public void Configure(IApplicationBuilder app, ILoggerFactory loggerFactory)